Skip to navigation Skip to content

 The Service Officer must decide who the correct claimant is.

-If a customer (other than the child) contacts Medicare and claims to be the claimant, the Service Officer must decide if:
+If a customer other than the child contacts Medicare and says they are the claimant, the Service Officer must assess whether the:

-• the health professional has transmitted the child as the claimant incorrectly
+• health professional transmitted the child as the claimant in error

-To decide if the customer is the claimant, the Service Officer must complete a security check and ask the customer the following questions:
+To decide if the customer is the claimant, the Service Officer must authenticate the customer and ask:

 • how much was paid for the service

-If the customer successfully answers these questions, the claim should be adjusted to reflect the correct claimant.
+If the customer answers these questions correctly, the claim should be adjusted to show the correct claimant.

 Unpaid or partially paid accounts/invoices

-Medicare benefits for unpaid or partially paid accounts/invoices can only be paid by cheque.
-For claims that are not submitted online, the claimant must present both:
+Medicare benefits for unpaid or partially paid accounts or invoices can only be paid by cheque.
+For claims that are not submitted online, the claimant must provide:

 • a completed and signed Medicare Claim form (MS014)